The Fantasist: Plot

-An Irish woman moves from the suburbs to Dublin and begins receiving phone calls from a stranger while the city is being plagued by a serial killer who uses this method to lure his victims in.
+An Irish woman moves from rural Ireland to Dublin and begins receiving phone calls from a stranger while the city is being plagued by a serial killer who uses this method to lure his victims in.
 Even though she is aware of this, she finds herself drawn to the caller.
-An American teacher (Timothy Bottoms) living in her building comes under suspicion.
+An American teacher living in her building comes under suspicion.